-Figure 3.5.3a Gasoline, diesel and biomass consumption and total energy use in the Transport Sector (1990-2021)
+Figure 3.5.3a Gasoline, diesel and biomass consumption and total energy use in the Transport Sector (1990-2022)

-Figure 3.5.3b LPG, natural gas and solid fuel combustion in the Transport Sector (1990-2021)
+Figure 3.5.3b LPG, natural gas and solid fuel combustion in the Transport Sector (1990-2022)

 Figure 3.5.3 clearly shows that in contrast to the other described sectors, transport consumption had a rising overall tendency from the mid 90's until 2008.
 Starting in 2009 the trend of fuel consumption has changed due to the economic crisis.
 Both fuel consumption and mileage of vehicles (km/year) increased until 2009 and started decreasing afterwards.
 The increasing fuel prices (up to 2012) could also be one of the reasons of a record low gasoline consumption in the transport sector.
 It is worth mentioning that the mass of domestically transported goods via road transport decreased by 44% between 2008 and 2012.
 However, the decreasing trend stopped, fuel consumption started to grow again and national transport of goods increased by 28% since 2012.
 Then, in 2020, there was a drop of 8% in national transport of goods, and at the same time fuel consumption decreased quite significantly by 12%.
+However, the drop in 2020 proved to be temporary, fuel consumption increased again in reached its (so-far) highest value in 2022.